sswedan/TuesPechkin/README.md

 #TuesPechkin
 TuesPechkin is a .NET Wrapper for the [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf) library.
+This is AnyCPU fork of [TuesPechkin](https://github.com/tuespetre/TuesPechkin)

 ## Things to know